example42/example42.github.io/_posts/2018-01-29-remote_puppet_control.md

 - psick::puppet_enable_noop - Enable noop option in Puppet agent config
 - psick::puppet_agent - Run Puppet agent on a node

-In this post we review the different ways we can use to remotely trigger a puppet task (in this case psick::puppet_agent but can be any task from any [module](https://forge.puppet.com/modules?with_tasks=true)) both with OSS and Puppet Enterprise (PE) tools.
+In this post we review the different ways we can use to remotely trigger a Puppet task and (in this case psick::puppet_agent but can be any task from any [module](https://forge.puppet.com/modules?with_tasks=true)):

 1. Use the [bolt](https://github.com/puppetlabs/bolt) command (OSS)
 2. Use the [puppet task](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks_from_the_command_line.html) command (PE)
 3. Run Puppet tasks from Puppet Enterprise Web console
 4. Directly interact with PE Orchestrator APIs

-The above methods allow execution of any Puppet task, if we want to trigger Puppet agent execution on a remote node, we have some other additional options:
+The above methods allow execution of any Puppet task, if we "just" want to trigger Puppet agent execution on a remote node, we have some other, more or less classic, additional options:

 1. Run Puppet from PE Web Console for single nodes
 2. Use MCollective